b1skit/GeometricModeling/README.txt

-CMPT 764 Assignment 2
+Geometric Modeling
 by Adam Badke
-SFU student #301310785
-abadke@sfu.ca
+adambadke@gmail.com

+This code was developed and tested using the Chrome browser with Windows 10.
+It also has been verified to work with the Windows Edge browser.

-The following resources were consulted during the creation of this assignment:
+The following resources were consulted during the creation of this project:
-- Assignment 1 demo code
 - WebGL tutorial:
 	- https://developer.mozilla.org/en-us/docs/web/api/webgl_api/tutorial/getting_started_with_webgl
 - Winged edge reference material: